 Contextual advertising can get even more in-depth by combining information about the environment with other data and assumptions.

-You’ll also see products that are associated with the content in other ways, like a sports magazine with ads for sneakers that are endorsed by athletes covered in the magazine.
+You’ll also see products associated with the content in other ways, like a sports magazine with ads for sneakers endorsed by athletes covered in the magazine.

 On the internet, contextual targeting can get even more precise.
 If a reader is looking at a chicken parmesan recipe, they might see an ad for a brand of mozzarella cheese.
 If another reader is checking out a movie review, a streaming service might show an ad for a recently-released TV series of a similar genre.